 This post may contain affiliate links.
 I may earn a small commission off of at NO extra cost to you.
 For more info, view my Privacy Policy.

 The Crab Stitch has to be, hands down, the easiest border stitch ever!
-This is a great border for blankets, but would also be good for hats, scarves and other projects.
+This is a great stitch for the border for blankets whether baby blankets or throw blankets, but would also be good for hats, scarves and other projects.

 I have included the written and video tutorial in this post.

-And, for anyone wondering what stitch I’m using for the above piece that I’m attaching the border to, it’s the Waffle Stitch.
+And, for anyone wondering what stitch I’m using for the crochet project above, it’s the Waffle Stitch.
 You can find that tutorial HERE

 This stitch is also referred to as the reverse single crochet, which describes it perfectly because it is made by doing single crochet around the edges, going the opposite way than normal.